IBM/watson-voice-bot/README.md

 ```
 Voice Bot: Hello.
 How can I help you?
-User Reply: I am looking for an insurance quote
+User Reply: I am trying to buy an insurance

 Voice Bot: You have come to the right place We offer you a smart, affordable and convenient way to safeguard the future for you and your family.
 Can I ask you a couple of questions to come up with the best plan for you?
 User Reply: ok sure